amir20/dozzle/docs/guide/agent.md

 ```

 > [!TIP]
 > Docker secrets are preferred for providing certificates.
-The can be created using `docker secret create` command or as the example above using `docker-compose.yml`.
+They can be created using `docker secret create` command or as the example above using `docker-compose.yml`.
 The same certificates should be provided to the Dozzle instance connecting to the agent.

 This will mount the `cert.pem` and `key.pem` files to the agent.
 The agent will use these certificates for communication.
 The same certificates should be provided to the Dozzle instance connecting to the agent.